 - If insomnia is still a problem after stopping the medication and continuing with good sleep hygiene, this pattern can be repeated again, but for only up to 4 weeks.

 - Alcohol intensifies the side effects of all sleeping medication and should be avoided.

 - If chronic insomnia is accompanied by depression or anxiety, treating these problems first may be the best approach.

 Sleep Hygiene Tips

 Proper sleep hygiene should accompany any behavioral method.
 The term sleep hygiene is used to describe simple behaviors that may help everyone improve their sleep.
-These include: